carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 print(STOP_WORDS)  # a set of common stopwords print(len(STOP_WORDS)) # There are 326 words considered in this list
 ```

+You can also manually extend the list of stop words if you ar einterested in ignoring specific terms.

 Alternatively you can filter out stop words when iterating your tokens (remember the spacy token properties!) like this: